You want smart political talk without the meltdowns?

 I know that it was snowing down in southern parts of the United States.

-Uh All right, let's get to some serious stuff.
+All right, let's get to some serious stuff.

-Um are you paying attention to what's going on in the United States at all?
+Are you paying attention to what's going on in the United States at all?

 It feels like that from here.

-It's almost like you guys, you know, the the other side just will not let Trump be the president.
+It's almost like you guys, you know, the other side just will not let Trump be the president.

-And it's refreshing on the one hand, because he is iconoclastic and he is politically incorrect.
+And it's refreshing on the one hand because he is iconoclastic and he is politically incorrect.

 Yes.